Enterprise-CMCS/macpro-quickstart-serverless/README.md

 This application is built and deployed via GitHub Actions.

-CircleCI support is included, but its use is discouraged unless you cannot use GitHub Actions.

 Want to deploy from your Mac?
 - Create an AWS account
 - Install/configure the AWS CLI